Pretty floral decoupage tissue paper, some gilder’s paste, and paint gave this tired old basket tray a brand new look!

 I only needed one good coat to cover the weave.

-Then I used the German Silver Gilder’s Paste on the “pleather” handles to make them look like they are gold hardware.
+Then I used the German Silver Gilder’s Paste (linked above) on the “pleather” handles to make them look like they are gold hardware.

 (See the one I’ve done above compared to the one I haven’t?
 Oh and Ryder snoozing over there too, lol!)